 1. Real trees are much better for your budget …

 Let’s start with two things that real trees are definitely better for: your wallet and the environment.
-Did you know that the average fake tree costs about $108 while a real one averages $75?
+Did you know that the average fake tree costs about $108 (plus at least $30 for a good Christmas tree storage bag) while a real one averages $75?
 Honestly, I think $75 is pushing it!
-I’ve bought real trees for around $30, and they were very big & full.
+I’ve bought real trees for around $30-40, and they were very big & full.
 Unless you really must have the Fraser Fir (typically the costliest since it’s the rarest), you can easily get a stunning tree for half the price of a semi-decent real one.

 2….and the planet!